Plant-Based Diet for Beginners: The Health Benefits & More

 What do you eat on a plant-based diet?

-A plant-based way of eating focuses on consuming plant-derived whole foods that are unrefined and minimally processed.
+First, what even is a plant-based diet?
+Is it just a trendy new term for “vegan” or is it a whole different thing?
+While there is no set definition a plant-based way of eating focuses on consuming plant-derived whole foods that are unrefined and minimally processed.
 This means pure, unadulterated ingredients that are in their original form.

 Whole grains, fruits, vegetables, nuts, seeds, tubers, and legumes are the dietary staples.
 These are full of vitamins, minerals, antioxidants, and phytochemicals and provide an abundance of nutrients for your body.